remix-run/remix/.changeset/rotten-ducks-design.md

 New APIs:

-- `<Deferred>`: component for resolving deferred content and rendering fallback / error states.
-This can be thought of as a thin wrapper around `<React.Suspense>`.
+- `<Deferred>`: component for resolving deferred content and rendering error states.
+This can be thought of as a thin wrapper around React Error Boundaries with support for handling SSR that resolves the data of a deferred loader value.
 - `useDeferred()`: hook for indirectly accessing the resolved value from the `<Deferred>` component.
 - `deferred()`: response helper function for creating a `text/remix-deferred` response.
 THis can be thought of as `json()` with support for promises as immediate values.